mdundek/multipaas/README.md

 ![MultiPaaS Banner](./resources/banner.png)

-## IMPORTANT

-> PLEASE NOTE:
->
-> MultiPaaS documentation is in the process of being written as we speak.
-Whatever you might see on this repo at the moment is uncomplete and subject to change until this message disappears.

 ## What is MultiPaaS

 MultiPaaS is a open source, truely multi-tenant cloud platform that can be installed on any Intel/AMD 64 bit based hardware components.
 It is based on Kubernetes at it's core, providing organizations and teams with isolated clusters and a collection of managed services to be deployed.
 Some of MultiPaaS's features are: